song682/bop-integration-catifized/README.md

   * Allow Silverwood trees to spawn all BOP biomes that are forests or plains.
   * Add Aspects to some BOP items that were missing them.
 * Industrialcraft 2
   * The former Industrialcraft 2 integration module is removed between 1.0.1 to 1.0.6 for the reason that can't be compatible in the modern 1.7.10 mixins environment.
-After 1.1.0 it fixed the spawning behavior of Rubber Trees.
-No more hundreds of floating Rubber Trees in marsh biomes. (*)
+After 1.1.0 the  fuction of fixing the spawning behavior of Rubber Trees, no more hundreds of floating Rubber Trees in marsh biomes. (disabled by default(&))

 ## **Requirements**
 * [Biomes O' Plenty for 1.7.10](https://minecraft.curseforge.com/projects/biomes-o-plenty)